melihoverflow5/YoloDataLabeler/README.md

 - **Image Resizing**: Need your images in a specific size?
 Simply provide the width and height, and the app will handle the resizing.
 - **Dataset Creation**: Automatically split your data into training, validation, and test sets.
 Just specify the destination folder and percentages for each set, and you're good to go!

+## 🛡️ Data Privacy & Security

+One of the distinct advantages of using this Data Labeler is that all labeling operations are **entirely local**.
+Unlike many online data labeling platforms, which may store, reuse, or even share your data, our tool ensures:

+1. **No Data Uploads**: Your data never leaves your machine.
+2. **Full User Control**: You have complete control over your labeled data, ensuring it remains confidential and proprietary.
+3. **No Hidden Agendas**: We don't have backend processes that process or store your data.
+Your intellectual property remains solely yours.

+By prioritizing local processing, our tool provides both the convenience of an intuitive labeling interface and the peace of mind that comes with top-notch data privacy and security.

 ## Getting Started

 ## Windows Users